 The two survivors rolled over, staring at each other in surprise with the glow of the moon peeking through the window.
 They didn’t say a word to each other.
 Could they tell what the other was thinking?
 No, that’d be creepy.

 Clementine gave Luke a small side smile as she put her hand in the middle of the bed.
 Luke took a hold of it, giving her the same smile.
 The little girl moved closer to him, causing Luke to wrap his arm around her, assuring her that she was safe.
 It’s all she needed.
 Clem wrapped an arm around him as well, she wasn’t going to let him go.
 For some reason she always felt better when Luke was holding her.

 Luke lifted the bill of her hat up before he placed a kiss on her forehead.
 Clementine pulled herself closer to him, they both cared deeply about each other.
 If one were to die, none of them would know what to do.
 The little girl felt warm in the embrace, listening to the steady beat of Luke’s heart.
 Paranoia left her mind and was replaced with safety and security.
 She was exhausted, as if everything they went through was done in one day.
 And she was ready to fall asleep, but she had one thing on her mind and wanted to ask the one person she trusts.

 “Luke?”
 Clementine said tiredly, causing Luke to look down at her.
 “Are we home?” she asked.

 “Yeah, Clem.
 We’re home.” he responded before they both fell asleep, glad that they finally found it.

 *- Home- ZZ Ward.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Daisyfan5534Write a Review